sagemathinc/cocalc-doc/source/teaching-tips_and_tricks.rst

 Deleting a student, assignment, or handout from a course will mark the information as deleted, but preserve the information in the course file in case you want to undelete it.
 If records for deleted entries accumulate, then normal processing of the course, such as distributing assignments or reconfiguring student projects, may be slowed down.

-To permanently delete information about deleted students, assignments, and handouts from the course file, use the ``Purge ...`` button in the course Configuration tab at lower right under "Empty Trash".
+To remove entries about deleted students, assignments, and handouts from the course file (rather than just marking them as deleted), use the ``Purge ...`` button in the course Configuration tab at lower right under "Empty Trash".
 Purging deleted objects from the course file this way does not affect any other files or configuration in CoCalc.
 After purging deleted objects, you can still view deleted metadata by looking at the course file with :doc:`time-travel`.

 .. figure:: img/teaching/course-empty-trash.png
      :width: 90%